eltoroit/LDS_Interview/interview.md

 **READER:**	Wow, that’s a bit of work...

 **EL TORO:** Actually, there is also a simpler way to accomplish this, but you do not have a lot of control on how the pop-up looks.

+=== Things to talk about
+1. Dependent picklists
+2. Apex ways.
+3. Account and the contacts.
+Should I use Apex or LDS?
+(Bring the Id with Apex and the record data with LDS -- unless bringing many records)
+4. More advance force:recordData
+   1. Reading Data
+   2. Creating a new record
+   3. Other options you can do with this component.
+   4. validate input form
+5. Update code.

+---
+LWC: